nickhand/classylss/README.rst

 Some of the package features:

+- underyling calculations done in C++, with SWIG used to produce the Python interface
 - a parameter interface with the `astropy.cosmology`_ module
 - linear correlation function calculations using `FFTLog`_
 - power spectra and correlation functions in the Zel'dovich approximation